Bollywood filmmakers and their code of conduct for actors

-Reacting to Sonam Kapoor's sexy magazine cover shoot, 'clean' director Sooraj Barjatya has apparently asked the actress to be more conscious of her image.
-We look at other filmmakers who instructed their star cast to conduct themselves in a certain manner...
+Reacting to Sonam Kapoor's sexy cover shoot, Sooraj Barjatya has asked her to be more conscious of her image.
+A look at other filmmakers who instructed actors to behave in certain manner

 The rich and the famous have regularly been pursued by Page 3 photographers, but the paparazzi these days seems to be on a new high.